 Mime swim is proudly designed and constructed in Australia using sustainable, Italian fabrics.
 They wanted to ensure they could oversee the entire production process.
 This meant the most transparent place for them to choose was home, Down Under.
 They work with some of Australia’s best seamstresses to create chic, minimalist bikinis and one-pieces that flatter your curves yet stay on in the surf.
 Perfect for accompanying you through beautiful coral reefs, or up on your surfboard.
 And don’t worry that they’re made in Australia, they ship internationally!

-Salt has designed their minimalistic, sustainable swimwear with every body in mind.
+Salt has designed their minimalistic, sustainable swimwear with everybody in mind.
 All pieces are created to flatter the female form, and each can be purchased separately.
 This ensures that you get the best for YOUR body.
 Looking for a bit of subtle sculpting?
 No problem.
-Maybe a one piece is more your thing?
+Maybe one piece is more your thing?
 Done.
 Want to show off those buns?
 Easy.
-Salt has a huge range of styles and colours for everyone; designed in New Zealand and made in Australia from luxe recycled, Italian fabric.
+Salt has a huge range of styles and colors for everyone; designed in New Zealand and made in Australia from luxe recycled, Italian fabric.

-Empowering women to be the best versions of themselves is at the heart of VERONICA DREYER.
+Empowering women to be the best versions of themselves is at the heart of RENDL.
 Each and every piece has been expertly designed to subtly shape, and support the natural female curves.
 Their collection contains a wide range of styles to suit all tastes.
-VERONICA DREYER has even designed a range of styles especially for those who prefer to cover up a bit more while still looking chic.
+RENDL has even designed a range of styles especially for those who prefer to cover up a bit more while still looking chic.
 While all of these luxe, sustainable suits are great for a dip, they are certainly not limited to just swimming or lounging!
 Simply begin your afternoon by the pool, and then pair with a skirt or pant and wear it through into the evening.
-All styles in VERONICA DREYER’s collection are consecutively numbered and make up part of a permanent collection.
-This emphasises the timelessness of their pieces and their slow fashion values.
+All styles in RENDL’s collection are consecutively numbered and make up part of a permanent collection.
+This emphasizes the timelessness of their pieces and their slow fashion values.

 This article is supported by some of the brands above.